infraspecdev/infraspec.dev/content/blog/kubernetes-rbac.md

 **Let us understand RBAC with an example ,**

 Imagine you have a Kubernetes cluster with two namespaces: development and production.
-You want to restrict access so that users in the **development namespace** can only deploy pods, while users in the **production namespace** can also delete pods.
+You want to restrict access so that users in the **development namespace** can deploy pods and delete pods, while users in the **production namespace** should not be able to delete pods.
 Let's implement this using RBAC in Kubernetes

 First, we define two roles: **deployer** for the development namespace and **operator** for the production namespace.